DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 ---
 > **Q. Low-cost one-way one-time migration of two 100-TB file servers to Google Cloud; data will be frequently accessed and only from Germany.**

-**Possible A.** Use Transfer Appliance.
+A. Use Transfer Appliance.
 Transfer to a Cloud Storage Standard bucket.

-**Possible B.** Use Transfer Appliance.
+B. Use Transfer Appliance.
 Transfer to a Cloud Storage Nearline bucket.

 **Not C.** Use Storage Transfer Service.
 Transfer to a Cloud Storage Standard bucket.